-The Citizens Police Academy Alumni Association of Gwinnett provides graduates of the Gwinnett Citizens Police Academy (CPA) the opportunity to stay involved and help continue to promote a better understanding and improved community relationship with the Gwinnett Police Department.
+The Citizens Police Academy Alumni Association of Gwinnett provides graduates of the Gwinnett Citizens Police Academy (CPA) the opportunity to stay involved and help continue to promote a better understanding and improved community relationship with the Gwinnett County Police Department.

 Some of the benefits of Alumni Association membership are:

 - Become a member of the CPAAAG Search Team

 - Interaction and support of the Police Department and the officers